It was November of 2004 and football season had just ended at Greer High School.

 That is who I is, do you know who you is?

 David Bentley is a rising basketball coach.
 He attended Anderson University in South Carolina where he assisted in three straight D2 NCAA Tournament appearances, an Elite 8, a Sweet 16 and an SAC regular season title.
-He has worked camps across the country and also has experience in the prep school and AAU ranks.
+He has worked camps across the country and also has experience as an Assistant Coach at Hargrave Military Academy and as a Head Coach with the Upward Stars AAU program based in South Carolina.
 You can follow coach Bentley on twitter: @davbentley